 Whether you have children from a previous heterosexual relationship, are looking to adopt, or are considering surrogacy or sperm donation, there are various legal considerations you need to take into account.

 Crisp & Co’s expert same sex parenting solicitors have been working with LGBTQIA individuals and couples for many years.
 We can ensure that all necessary steps are taken to protect your rights and your children’s best interests, proactively putting in place measures to prevent potential issues, as well as offering swift, efficient and cost-effective solutions if a problem does arise.

 Talk to one of our same sex parenting solicitors today on 020 3281 7889 or use the enquiry form above for a quick reply.

 Our same sex parenting service

-Our LGBT parenting solicitors offer a full range of services for gay parents and same sex couples.
+Our LGBTQIA parenting solicitors offer a full range of services for gay parents and same sex couples.

 Gay parental rights

 Your sexuality shouldn’t impact your rights as a parent, however, some gay parents do unfortunately encounter issues in this area.
 Our LGBTQIA family law experts can support you with any problems related to your parental rights, helping to find a fair solution.